 - Mind Hunger.
 Our minds are busy (and maybe stressed) thinking 60,000 thoughts per day!
-Learning to calm our minds helps quiet the mental chatter and allows us to tune into what our bodies need and want.
+So, learning to calm our minds helps quiet the mental chatter and allows us to tune into what our bodies need and want.

 - Mindless Hunger.
-This is when we eat out of habit or are distracted and eat on autopilot: in front of a computer or phone screen, in front of the big screen at a movie, or maybe even outside at a ballpark.
+This is when we eat out of habit or while distracted: in front of a computer or phone screen, in front of the big screen at a movie, or maybe even outside at a ballpark.

 - Emotional Hunger.
-Often, eating is linked to emotions.
-We may associate foods with treats from our past or think of them as offering a sense of relief from unpleasantness..
+Eating is emotional.
+We may associate foods with treats from our past or think of them as offering a sense of relief from unpleasantness.
 We may have unmet emotional needs.
-At these times, we may turn to food for comfort and even develop habit loops around the cycle of discomfort and eating.
+Because of this, we turn to food for comfort and even develop habit loops around the cycle of discomfort and eating.

 - Attention: Focus your awareness on the present moment.

-- Breathe: Take a few deep, conscious breaths to center the mind and move from your mental narrative to calmly and directly experience life as it is.
+- Breathe: Take a few deep, conscious breaths to center the mind.
+Then, move from your mental narrative to calmly and directly experience life as it is.

-Try an ABC check-in next time you feel like eating or snacking to connect your mind and body become conscious of what is driving your hunger.
-You may be surprised at what you discover!
+Try an ABC check-in next time you feel like eating or snacking to connect your mind and body become conscious of what is driving your feelings.
+You may be surprised at what you discover.